elaspic/elaspic/docs/configuration.rst

 .. option:: blast_db_path

   Location of the blast **nr** and **pdbaa** databases.

-.. option:: sqlite_db_path

-  Location of the SQLite database with the precalculated data.
-Optional.

 .. option:: pdb_path

   Location of all pdb structures, equivalent to the "data/data/structures/divided/pdb/" folder in the PDB ftp site.
 Optional.